2/20/2025

 Chief Executive Officer

 Argus Intelligence is going well.
 As clients have been renewing, they're renewing to Argus Intelligence contracts, which has been great.
-So we are right on the plan that we expected for that.
+We are right on the plan that we expected for that.
 Slightly different mix of price versus volume than we expected, but just a hair in either direction.
 So in totality, we're right on.
 And this puts us into an exciting next phase now, because now it's about driving more and more adoption.
 This is where the customer success team that we stood up really comes into play.
-So first build the platform, get the clients on the platform, and then surround them with customer success teams that get to show them all of the benefits of being on the platform.
-And it's really nice to be in that phase now versus the, well, this is, you know, someday we're gonna build it and have it.
+So first, build the platform. get the clients on the platform, and then surround them with customer success teams that get to show them all of the benefits of being on the platform.
+And it's really nice to be in that phase now versus the, well, this is, you know, someday we're going to build it and have it.
 Well, now we're there.
-Now it's about putting a lot of love around the clients and making sure that they understand the full benefits of it and they seem pretty excited about it.
+Now it's about, you know, putting a lot of love around the clients and making sure that they understand the full benefits of it, and they seem pretty excited about it.

 speaker